Vikings separate liquid fat from seals and walruses and drink it to gain strength and better health.

 NaturaMed Pharma starts its international expansion, entering Sweden in 2001, Finland in 2003, and Denmark in 2005.

-On a trip to Prague, Karlsen becomes aware of the low fish consumption and limited knowledge of Omega-3 in the region and sets up operations in Czech Republic to promote a higher intake of marine fatty acids.
+On a trip to Prague, Karlsen becomes aware of the low fish consumption and limited knowledge of Omega-3 in the region and sets up operations in the Czech Republic to promote a higher intake of marine fatty acids.
 His life mission becomes the promotion of fish and Omega-3 in this region of Europe with the highest dietary deficiency of marine fatty acids.